mabhay3420/mabhay3420.github.io/_posts/2024-05-05-state-machine-compiler---rust-macros.md

         .map(|x| x.as_str())
         .collect::<String>();

     // 010101..
     println!("{}", binary_result);
 }
 {% endhighlight %}

 Well, now we are in a much better state.
-Insted of having to write the same code for a different state machine, we can just specify the states, symbols and rules and we are done.
+Instead of having to write the same code for a different state machine, we can just specify the states, symbols and rules and we are done.

 We are done for practical purposes, however the syntax is a little bit verbose.
 Can we specify the states, symbols and rules in a more concise way?
 How about this: